Managing Accident and Emergency: Averting an NHS Crisis

 Patients using unscheduled urgent care services across the UK are set to benefit from the Electronic Prescribing Service (EPS).
 The EPS allows prescribers to send prescriptions electronically to a dispenser of the patient's choice; it reduces unnecessary paperwork and improves stock control for dispensers as well as facilitating more convenient collection for patients without having to leave their home - all the while, enabling out of hours/urgent care services to spend more time treating patients.

-Natalie McKee, Head of Urgent Care, Lincolnshire Community Health Services NHS Trust (LCHS) (awaiting diary confirmation)
+Natalie McKee, Head of Urgent Care, Lincolnshire Community Health Services NHS Trust (LCHS) (invited)

 Having difficulty paying through Eventbrite?
 If you would like assistance registering your place please contact me on 0161 376 9007 and i'll be happy to assist.
 If you are awaiting funding you can request us to hold your place today to ensure you do not miss out.Discounts for 3 or more delegates are available.